 In the first part, there was adequate space between the dancers and no interaction between them.
 I soon realised that the layout of the stage would make it difficult to watch each dancer at the same time while they performed different routines at times.
 Sometimes, I found myself watching the live dancers or the virtual performance on screen.

-I was impressed with their synchronisation and attention to detail, seamlessly transitioned from moments of sadness to uplifting and fun sequences, leaving a lasting impact on everyone in the room as they watched.
-My favourite part of the performance was how the dancers used doorframes as props especially when they fitting themselves perfectly within the space.
-I also really liked how they had designated blue chairs which the dancers used to perform parts of the dance routine next to some audience members.
+I was impressed with their synchronisation and attention to detail; they seamlessly transitioned from moments of sadness to uplifting and fun sequences, leaving a lasting impact on everyone in the room as they watched.
+My favourite part of the performance was how the dancers used doorframes as props, especially when they fitted themselves perfectly within the space.
+I also really liked how they had designated blue chairs, which the dancers used to perform parts of the dance routine next to some audience members.

-The music reflected what was going on at any given moment, evoked a range of emotions.
+The music reflected what was going on at any given moment and evoked a range of emotions.
 I also liked that at times there were real clips and newspaper headlines being projected on the screen.

-The performance was recognized as the Best Newcomer at the Brighton Fringe Awards 2023, a reflection of the creativity of Nova Grace Productions.
-Big congratulations to the dancers Syanne Day, Jo-Anna McGregor, Em-j Smith & Melanie Cox, and choreographer Karen along with the other team members at Nova Grace Productions.
+The performance was recognised as the Best Newcomer at the Brighton Fringe Awards 2023, a reflection of the creativity of Nova Grace Productions.
+Big congratulations to the dancers Syanne Day, Jo-Anna McGregor, Em-j Smith & Melanie Cox, and choreographer Karen, along with the other team members at Nova Grace Productions.

 If you missed out on the opportunity to attend this performance, you can watch clips on YouTube: https://www.youtube.com/channel/UCIvVmX4kVefj0ZiGAJi9HlQ